SilverBullet is distributed as a single server binary available for the following platforms:

 ./silverbullet sb

-There are a bunch of Configuration options you can pass, usually as environment variables.
+There are a bunch of Install/Configuration options you can pass, usually as environment variables.

 To work around this, go into your Mac’s System Settings.
 In the Privacy & Security section, make sure you allow applications from App Store & Known Developers.
 If you’ve run silverbullet from the CLI already and failed, you’ll see it listed here with an option to override.
 Select that option and run it again from the CLI, you should now have an addition “Run anyway” button.
 Click it, authenticate and from this point all should be good.

-You can upgrade your SilverBullet install to the latest edge build using:
+You can upgrade your SilverBullet install based on the version you’d like to run.

 ./silverbullet upgrade-edge

-To check which version of SilverBullet you’re running, run the ${widgets.commandButton("Help: Version")} command.
+To check which version of SilverBullet you’re running, run the ${widgets.commandButton("Client: Version")} command.